Anushka394/Logistics-Website/README.md

 Features

-Responsive landing page layout
+-Responsive landing page layout

-Navigation bar with internal links
+-Navigation bar with internal links

-Interactive sections such as About, Services, and Contact
+-Interactive sections such as About, Services, and Contact

-Custom animations and smooth scrolling
+-Custom animations and smooth scrolling

-Modern and minimal design using CSS
+-Modern and minimal design using CSS

-Static frontend only (no backend or database)
+-Static frontend only (no backend or database)

-No external libraries or servers are required to run the project.
+-No external libraries or servers are required to run the project.
 It is fully static and client-side only.

 Future Improvements

-Add backend functionality for the contact form Integrate Google Maps for location section
+Add backend functionality for the contact form -Integrate Google Maps for location section

-Make the design more accessible and SEO-friendly
+-Make the design more accessible and SEO-friendly